wantmoore/ledeez/README.md

 # ledeez
 This is the beginnings of a project to build a barebones, low-cost, ESP32-based board to control addressable LEDs.

+Boards are [now available for purchase](https://ledeez.square.site/) if that's your thing.

 # The Story
 Since early-November 2021, I've invested about 60 hours designing my addressable LED development board.
 I ordered the initial v0.1 prototype from JLC PCB in late November and as soon as the order was submitted, I immediately went to work on refining the idea for v0.2.